No. 1 Baylor loses 2nd straight home game, 61-54 to Okla St

 AP Sports Writer

+“It just feels like justice.
+We’ve been through some stuff this week on the road for a week straight,” sophomore forward Tyreek Smith said.
+“It just feels good to get a win.”

-The Bears are likely to lose their spot at the top of the AP Top 25 early next week.
+Baylor (15-2, 3-2), which hadn’t lost consecutive home games since the end of the 2015-16 season, is certain to fall from the top of the AP Top 25 in the new poll Monday.

-After trailing by as many as 17 points in the second half, Baylor was within 55-54 when LJ Cryer made two free throws to cap a 14-2 run.
+After trailing by as many as 17 points in the second half, the Bears were within 55-54 with 1:21 left. when LJ Cryer made two free throws to cap a 14-2 run.
+They didn’t score again.

-Thompson made two throws with 26 seconds left, then Bears guard Adam Flagler had turnovers on consecutive possessions — losing the ball out of bounds on a drive to the basket, then a bad pass.
-Thompson was fouled making the steal, then made two more free throws before a game-capping breakaway dunk after Baylor missed its last shot.
+“They’re not very happy,” Bears senior Matthew Mayer said when asked the mood of the coaches.

+“We dug ourselves in a big hole. … If the hole wasn’t that big, then we would have been able to win the game,” said Cryer, who had 18 points and didn’t sense any hangover from the loss to Tech.
+“I felt like that had nothing to do with this loss.”

-Cryer had 18 points for Baylor (15-2, 3-2 Big 12), which had won a national-best 21 games in a row before its loss Tuesday night at home to Texas Tech.
-The reigning national and Big 12 champions led for only 16 seconds Saturday against an Oklahoma State team playing its third Big 12 road game in five days.
+Baylor had won a national-best 21 games in a row before losing Tuesday to Texas Tech.
+The reigning national and Big 12 champions led for only 16 seconds against Oklahoma State.

-The only time Oklahoma State (9-7, 2-3) trailed was after Kendall Brown’s basket that made it 4-3 only 2 1/2 minutes into the game.
+The only time the Cowboys trailed was after Kendall Brown’s basket that made it 4-3 only 2 1/2 minutes into the game.
 The Bears then missed 10 shots in a row over a span of more than six minutes before Cryer’s 3-pointer from the top of the key.

-Oklahoma State was coming off a 78-57 loss on Thursday night at Texas Tech, a makeup of a Jan.
-1 game postponed because of COVID-19 issues in the Cowboys program.
+Oklahoma State followed with another 12-2 run and had its biggest lead at 29-11 when Isaac Likekele made a short floater off the glass.
+There was one possession in that stretch when Baylor didn’t even get a shot off before the 30-second shot clock expired, but there was no whistle when Rondel Walker had a steal and passed to Keylan Boone for a breakaway layup.

+“Credit Oklahoma State.
+Again, shows how good our league is,” Baylor coach Scott Drew said.

 POLL IMPLICATIONS

-After five consecutive weeks at No. 1, the last three unanimously, Baylor should still extend a school record with their 40th consecutive poll in the Top 10 when the new poll comes out Monday.
+After five consecutive weeks at No. 1, the last three unanimously, Baylor should still extend a school record with their 40th consecutive poll in the Top 10 when the new poll.

 UP NEXT